13 Spirited Facts About How the Grinch Stole Christmas

 Given the popularity of the Christmas special, two more Grinch tales were produced: Halloween is Grinch Night and The Grinch Grinches The Cat in the Hat.
 Airing on October 29, 1977, Halloween is Grinch Night tells the story of the Grinch making his way down to Whoville to scare all the Whos on Halloween.
 In The Grinch Grinches The Cat in the Hat, which aired on May 20, 1982, the Grinch finds himself wanting to renew his mean spirit by picking on the Cat in the Hat.
 Unlike the original, neither special was deemed a classic.
 But this is not to say they weren’t well-received; in fact, both went on to win Emmy Awards.

 Illumination Entertainment—the company behind Horton Hears a Who, The Lorax, and Minions—has just released The Grinch, which Deadline originally described as a "newly imagined" 3D computer-animated take on How the Grinch Stole Christmas.
-While few details have been revealed, the film will be helmed by animation veteran Pete Candeland (The Secret Life of Pets) and the titular character will be voiced by Benedict Cumberbatch.
-The new film is scheduled to hit theaters in time for next Christmas.
+Co-directed by animation veteran Yarrow Cheney (The Secret Life of Pets) and longtime Kevin Smith producer Scott Mosier, the film puts Oscar-nominated actor Benedict Cumberbatch in the title role.
+The Grinch is in theaters now.